mesur-io/dilithium/spec/spec.md

 o The parameter "kty" MUST be "PQK".

-o The parameter "pset" MUST be "3.
+o The parameter "pset" MUST be one of the described parameter sets "2", "3", or "5".
+Parameter set "3" or above SHOULD be used for any situation requiring at least 128bits of security against both quantum and classical attacks

 o The parameter "x" MUST be present and contain the public key encoded using the base64url [RFC4648] encoding.